dkovacs24/ReviOS_faq/docs/install.md

 3. Set the time, because ReviOS's default is the UTC time zone. `Settings` → `Time & Language` → `Date & time`

 4. Download and install your drivers.
-This guide discussed downloading and installing drivers before, in great detail, check it  [here](#drivers).
+This guide discussed downloading and installing drivers before, in great detail, check it [here](#drivers), and you can find more help on the [How to install drivers page](drivers.md).

-    Also, forget any driver installer software like Driver Booster and others like it.
-The only driver installer you ever should use is Snappy Driver Installer Origin, and only as a last resort, if you really cannot find your drivers or one of them is faulty.

 5. Go through the [ReviOS Post-Install](https://www.revi.cc/revios/post-install){target=_blank} guide.
 You do not need to do every step, you can skip any of them, but the Visual C++ Runtimes and DirectX installation is highly recommended.